TradePulse Learning Hub

 ATR (Average True Range — 14)

 Pro takeaway: ATR measures volatility.
-It is best used for risk sizing, not trade direction.
+Best used for risk sizing, stop placement and position sizing — not for trade direction.

 How to interpret